moelholm/moelholm.github.io/_posts/2017-03-16-java-ee-hello-world-kotlin.md

 Kotlin-wise, not so much to remark.

 The test is an Arquillian client side test.
-That is enforced via the <em>@RunAsClient</em> annotation on the test method.
+That is enforced via the `@RunAsClient` annotation on the test method.

 Also, I thought it could be fun to use the JAX-RS client side API to test the resource.
 So that's what you see there: Vanilla Java EE API use.